Code-Institute-Submissions/simon-game-2/README.md

 This project was created on [C9.IO](https://c9.io/) and was deployed to [GitHub](https://github.com/).

-In addition, if it is not obvious, you should also describe how to run your code locally.
 If you would like to run this code locally, you should download all the files and put them into the same folder, then you should open the "index.html" file.